Queenstown - My Top 6 Mountain Bike Rides

-The trail is clearly marked - just don’t turn off towards Arrowtown about one-third of the way up (the turn off is to the right - make sure you stay left).
+The trail is clearly marked - just don’t turn off towards Arrowtown about one-third of the way up (the turn off is to the right so make sure you stay left or you'll end up on Corotown - see below).
 The view all the way up is breathtaking and there are ample photo opportunities which are a welcome rest stop!
 At the top of M1, you’ll be presented with the beginning of the downhill (DH) course (which I’ve yet to do) off to the west.

 After a few minutes rest and taking in more views, it’s time to open up the suspension and let the fun begin.
 The descent is a great combination of flowing berms, tight switch-backs and little jumps and drops.
 Total time down without stopping takes a little over 10 mins and you’re pretty tired and pumped by the time you get back to the day lodge.
 Check out the video I recently put together on my 3rd attempt at descending.

 This DH, one-way blast is world class.
 And I’m not just saying that - Red Bull often shoot films here with the pros.
 Best ridden on a DH bike, as it’s fast, technical and has plenty of drops, jumps and blind crests.
 It starts just past Greengates chair and ends up back on the Coronet Peak road, just uphill from Skippers road.